Team

 Michelle Byrne is the Chief Financial Officer of the Long Island Association.
 She joined the organization in January 2009, first serving as Corporate Controller.
 She was promoted to Chief Financial Officer in December 2014 and oversees all financial aspects including accounting, budgeting, treasury, and audits.
 She also serves as Chief Financial Officer of the LIA Foundation and Accelerate Long Island and as the Finance Director for ANYITC Fund Corp.

-The Long Island Association is the leading business organization in the region and has been supporting the Long Island business community for 95 years.
+The Long Island Association is the leading business organization in the region.
 The LIA Foundation’s primary exempt purpose is to support the initiatives of the Long Island Association.
 Accelerate Long Island is a unique collaboration among Long Island’s world class research institutions and its business community to commercialize research and create an entrepreneurial ecosystem.
 ANYITC Fund Corp. provides seed investments for local start-ups in partnership with Empire State Development.

 Prior to joining the Long Island Association, Michelle held similar positions in corporate retail and was an auditor with PricewaterhouseCoopers, servicing some of Long Island’s largest public and privately held companies.
-Michelle is a Certified Public Account and holds a bachelor’s of science degree in accounting from CW Post University.
+Michelle is a Certified Public Account and holds a bachelor’s of science degree in accounting from Long Island University.